Skip to main content

 Full bowel prep needed

-Costs more on a one-time basis than other forms of testing
+Costs more on a one-time basis than other forms of testing if a person is uninsured

 Sedation is usually needed, in which case you will need someone to drive you home

-You may miss a day of work
+You might miss a day of work

 Small risk of bleeding, bowel tears, or infection